-You need to purchase a USB memory stick of 2GB to collect and keep your data safe.
+You arte also advised to purchase a USB memory stick of 2GB to collect and keep your data safe.

 When I've finished, what course can I do next?

-Develop your skills further with VF347 or VF505 Vectorworks: project workshop.
+Develop your skills further with Vectorworks: project workshop.

 Nick Williamson studied both Interior Design and 3D Design, subsequently working as an interior designer for hospitality projects including Rank Hotels and as the senior designer for high street retailer W H Smith.
 He then returned to study – graduating with an MA in Furniture Design - after which he set up as an independent furniture designer/maker making bespoke pieces for both corporate and private clients.
 He now combines his design work with teaching and is a design tutor and lecturer at several design schools, universities and colleges.
 A personal interest in CAD software has led to him specialising in Vectorworks, AutoCAD and SketchUp.
 He enjoys showing students the possibilities of what these programs can achieve and is experienced at teaching at all levels.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.